A changemaker is anyone who takes action to address a problem, activate/collaborate with others, and work toward solutions for the good of all.

 Peter Spegar '23, '25G and Aletha Jackson '22G.

-Naz Partnership with Special Olympics
+Naz partnership with Special Olympics

 Providing fitness screenings and wellness stations during a Special Olympics' competition at Naz built communication skills and knowledge for physical therapy students like Peter Spegar '23, '25G and Aletha Jackson '22G.